urbit/UIPs/UIPS/UIP-userperms.md

 The `$bowl:gall` MUST include the permissions available to the agent at the time of its invocation.
 The standard library SHOULD provide helpers for checking a card or scry path against those permissions.

-When an agent emits a `%pass` or performs a `.^` scry for which it doesn't have a corresponding permission, the agent invocation MUST be treated as having crashed.
+When an agent emits a `%pass` or performs a `.^` scry for which it does not have a corresponding permission, the agent invocation MUST be treated as having crashed.
 During `+on-init` and `+on-load`, this crashes the whole event.
 During all other invocations, this calls the agent's `+on-fail` with `%not-permitted`.

 Both gall and clay need to know the current permission state (required, requested, granted) for a desk.
 Because permissions apply at the desk level and exist even when no agents are running, clay MUST be treated as the canonical store, with gall subscribing to clay for permission updates.